codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 - `concurrency` (Number) The maximum amount of concurrent builds.
 Zero is unlimited (default: `0`).
 - `contexts` (List of String) A list of strings representing the contexts ([shared_configuration](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/shared-configuration/)) to be configured for the pipeline.
 - `cron_trigger` (Block List) The pipeline's cron triggers.
 Conflicts with the deprecated [codefresh_pipeline_cron_trigger](https://registry.terraform.io/providers/codefresh-io/codefresh/latest/docs/resources/pipeline_cron_trigger) resource. (see [below for nested schema](#nestedblock--spec--cron_trigger))
+- `encrypted_variables` (Map of String) Pipeline level encrypted variables.
+Please note that drift will not be detected for encrypted variables
 - `options` (Block List, Max: 1) The options for the pipeline. (see [below for nested schema](#nestedblock--spec--options))
 - `pack_id` (String) SAAS pack (`5cd1746617313f468d669013` for Small; `5cd1746717313f468d669014` for Medium; `5cd1746817313f468d669015` for Large; `5cd1746817313f468d669017` for XL; `5cd1746817313f468d669018` for XXL); `5cd1746817313f468d669020` for 4XL).
 - `permit_restart_from_failed_steps` (Boolean) Defines whether it is permitted to restart builds in this pipeline from failed step.
 Defaults to true